Fact sheet: Changes to assessments and allocations, and flexible funding

 Providing identifiable funding for this purpose will ensure relevant and helpful support for families and carers.

-NASCs will develop a personal plan with disabled people to:
+NASCs and EGL sites will develop a personal plan with you to:

-Reassessments will be paused from February until October 2026.
-This will give NASCs time to implement these changes.
+Reassessments will be paused from February until October 2026, to give NASCs and EGL sites time to implement these changes.

-Disabled people can request urgent reassessments if their circumstances change.
+You can request an urgent reassessment if your circumstances change.

 Flexible funding changes

-- Purchasing guidelines, including the March 2024 changes, will be removed next year.
+• Purchasing guidelines, including the March 2024 changes, will be removed in 2026.

-- Disabled people will be able to choose how they spend their flexible funding to address barriers linked to their disability.
+• You will be able to choose how you spend your flexible funding to address barriers linked your disability.

-- Flexible funding cannot be used to buy items such as alcohol, tobacco and gambling.
+• You cannot use flexible funding to buy items such as alcohol, tobacco and gambling.

-Disabled people will get a budget so they know how much they can spend.
-They:
+You will get a budget so you know how much you can spend.
+You:

-Disabled people should contact their NASC or Host if their needs change.
+You should contact your NASC or EGL site if your needs change.

 Setting flexible funding budgets